TusoAI: Agentic Optimization for Scientific Methods: Introduction

 Existing work has produced general-purpose AI agents across scientific domains, including biomedicine \citep{huang2025biomni,jin2025stella} and chemistry \citep{m2024augmenting}.
 These systems primarily focus on performing scientific data analyses rather than developing new computational methods; the former involves assembling and executing pipelines of data formatting and existing tools, whereas the latter requires creating new algorithms or models for specific pipeline steps, involving substantial design, optimization, and validation.
 In parallel, several studies have developed machine learning engineering (MLE) agents that can design new algorithms for general ML applications \citep{guo2024ds,trirat2024automl,jiang2025aide,nam2025mle}, but these approaches do not address domain-specific challenges inherent in scientific research.
 Developing \emph{AI agents for scientific method development} that integrate structured domain knowledge and systematically explore data-specific assumptions has considerable potential to accelerate the creation of robust computational methods for science and medicine.

-Here, we introduce \method{}, an agentic AI system that takes a scientific task description with an evaluation function, and autonomously develops and optimizes computational methods for the application (Figure \ref{fig:method_overview}). \method{} integrates structured domain knowledge with iterative, domain-specific optimization and model diagnosis, improving performance over a pool of candidate solutions.
+Here, we introduce \method{}, an agentic AI system that takes a scientific task description with an evaluation function, and autonomously develops and optimizes computational methods for the application (Figure \ref{fig:method_overview}). \method{} mimics a scientist's cycle of method development, integrating structured domain knowledge with iterative, domain-specific optimization and model diagnosis, improving performance over a pool of candidate solutions.
 We demonstrate that \method{} achieves superior performance across a range of algorithmic, statistical, machine learning, and deep learning applications in science.
-Our key contributions are: \begin{enumerate} \item We develop \method{}, an AI agent specifically tailored for scientific method discovery by integrating structured domain knowledge. \item We propose a novel framework, featuring (i) knowledge tree for structured representation of domain knowledge, (ii) hierarchical planning with Bayesian updates to balance solution quality and diversity, and (iii) fine-grained generation that integrates model optimization with diagnostic feedback. \item We benchmark \method{} on 6 single-cell analysis tasks and 5 scientific deep learning tasks, consistently outperforming baseline methods and frequently surpassing existing expert-designed algorithms with on average 16\% improvement in single-cell tasks. \item Applying \method{} to two key open problems in genetics improved existing computational methods (40\% power improvement to scDRS in associating cells to disease in simulations and 10.5\% enrichment improvement to pgBoost for identifying ground-truth variant-gene pairs) and uncovered novel biology, including 9 new associations between autoimmune diseases and T cell subtypes (e.g., primary biliary cirrhosis with central memory T cells) and 7 previously unreported links between disease variants linked to their target genes (e.g., glucose/HbA1c risk variant rs138917529 with \emph{GCK}). \end{enumerate}
+Our key contributions are: \begin{enumerate} \item We develop \method{}, an AI agent specifically tailored for scientific method discovery by integrating structured domain knowledge. \item We propose a novel framework, featuring (i) knowledge tree for structured representation of domain knowledge, (ii) hierarchical planning with Bayesian updates to balance solution quality and diversity, and (iii) fine-grained generation that integrates model optimization with diagnostic feedback. \item We benchmark \method{} on 6 single-cell analysis tasks and 5 scientific deep learning tasks, consistently outperforming baseline methods and frequently surpassing existing expert-designed algorithms. \item Applying \method{} to two key open problems in genetics improved existing computational methods and uncovered new biology missed by existing methods. \end{enumerate}